latest nhpb_banner 1__compressed2

 • Energy Bill Assistance Program - This resource provides heating and utility bill support through a direct payment made to the utility company on the Pierce County or Tacoma families behalf.
 This assistance program only operates during the heating season, usually November through April of each year.
 Find how to get help directly from your energy company, and read more on Washington energy bill assistance.

 Churches that are located in the Tacoma Washington area and Pierce County work to help people cope through a financial hardship.
-The number of people who need assistance often exceeds resources, but parishes try to help the poor, single moms and struggling.
+The number of people who need assistance often exceeds resources, but parishes try to help the poor, single moms, seniors over the age of 60 and homeless.
 There will be financial help of a box of food.
 Or get free gas cards to get to new job or maybe training to have their skills updated or just get counseling.

 • In addition to helping people of all faiths, churches provide other support.
-Using limited funds, they may be able to provide emergency assistance, such as rent help, utility bill grant money, free motel vouchers, and help with medical bills.
+Using limited funds, they may be able to provide emergency assistance, such as rent help, utility bill grant money, free motel vouchers, and help with medical bills in Pierce County.
 They also offer referrals.
 Some have emergency lodging as well, and learn about motel room voucher for a night.

 • As another example, there have been some local churches in the Tacoma WA area that have paid families money for water, electric, or heating bills.
 There are some that have provided funds for rent.
 Or Pierce County churches give free food or gasoline vouchers.
 This form of assistance was given to one person who worked very hard, but received a short term illness.

-Some people turning to a faith based groups have found jobs as well.
-As a parish may be a place to meet small business owners who are hiring.
 Or some churches have information on job fairs in the county.
 In general, people can’t turn to the church for support if they have no long term plan to become self reliant.
 As assistance is limited.
-The church also does provides free clothing, food, and rent assistance.
+The church also does provides free holiday help to the poor and people with no money.
 Find additional church assistance programs.

 Metropolitan Development Council Pierce County is another agency that helps Tacoma and Pierce County Washington families.
 They offer dozens of programs to qualified low income individuals, including the following.